croqaz/a-extractor/README.md

   [![Standard Style Guide][style-image]][style-url]

-The database format is [JSON5](http://json5.org), a strict subset of Javascript, also available as a normal JSON.
+The main database is [JSON5](http://json5.org) format, a strict subset of Javascript, also available as a normal JSON, for convenience.

 The extraction expressions are [Cheerio](https://cheerio.js.org), similar with jQuery.